huaminghuangtw/Evergreen-Notes/Permanent-Notes/Planning and preparation help maximize your productivity.md

 # Preparation Always Beats Planning

 * Planning is based on the expectation of order.
 Preparation is based on the expectation of chaos.
-* Plan for order and you'll be destroyed by chaos.
-Prepare for chaos and you'll thrive in any condition.
+* Plan for order and you’ll be destroyed by chaos.
+Prepare for chaos and you’ll thrive in any condition.

 ## See Also